EarthObservationSimulator/orbitpy/orbitpy/docs/tests.rst

             the chosen validation methods are approximate in which case an *approximately equal to* assertion tests are used.
 3. Using known inputs, and outputs from external sources (eg: literature, other orbital simulation softwares such as GMAT, STK)
+4. Run tests after making any revisions to the code.
+This helps to check that the revisions do not have uninteded effects on the results.

 :class:`test_OrbitPropCovGrid_1`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^